 My Latex Pillow Experience

 When my new latex pillow arrived, it wasn’t quite what I expected.
-It is molded into a shape mimicking a traditional pillow’s.
-It is about 4x18x26 inches and is tapered to a point at each corner.
+Molded into a shape mimicking a traditional pillow’s, it is about 4x18x26 inches.
 It fits nicely inside a standard size pillow case.

 Latex pillows are pretty hefty, relative to traditional pillow types.
 I’m accustomed to sleeping on buckwheat pillows, which weigh as much as 9 pounds so it didn’t feel overly heavy to me, but some might find it a bit unwieldy.

 The manufacturer claimed that the pillow “is made with a unique pinhole design, which provides an unprecedented level of breathability, allowing sleepers warmth in the cool seasons, and coolness in the hot summer months.”
 Despite this claim of it having small holes in it, when I removed the cover I found just a solid piece of latex with no perforations.